Luos-io/Documentation/general-use.md

 ## What is a node
 A node is a physical component (hardware) running Luos and hosting one or several modules.
 In a Luos network, nodes are all connected together using Robus, the Luos communication technology.<br/>In other words, **a node is a microcontroler** connected to other microcontrolers and running Luos.

-A **Luos board** hosts a single node.
+A **Luos prototyping board** hosts a single node.
 Each one provides a robotic function (gate, sensor, actuation, etc.).

 In the Luos philosophy, each node has to carry the necessary programs (modules) allowing to manage the boards and devices hosting it.